squidfunk/mkdocs-material/docs/guides/changing-colors.md

 As any good Material Design implementation, Material for MkDocs supports Google's original [color palette][1], which can be easily configured through `mkdocs.yml`.
-Furthermore, colors can be adjusted with a few lines of CSS to fit your brand identity by using [CSS variables][2].
+Furthermore, colors can be customized with a few lines of CSS to fit your brand identity by using [CSS variables][2].

   [1]: http://www.materialui.co/colors